Carbon emissions – more commonly known as greenhouse gases – are the leading contributors to the harmful effects our climate is experiencing.

 The typical manufacturer’s warranty lasts anywhere from 20 to 25 years.

 There is no other form of alternative energy that is so easy to maintain.

 With climate change being a hot topic, many of the world’s smartest minds are turning to solar research in hopes of making key technological advances.
 And it’s working.

-Nighttime energy storage is a leading concern of solar energy non-supporters.
-While solutions are currently expensive, they are improving and become less costly.
+Nighttime solar energy storage is one of the solar energy cons.
+While storage solutions are currently expensive, they are improving and becoming less costly.

-Fortunately, this isn’t as big a problem as many people think.
-Turns out peoples’ highest demand for energy is during the middle of the day, which is exactly when the sun is shining the most.
+Fortunately, the highest demand for energy is during the middle of the day, which is exactly when the sun is shining the most.

 Cons of Solar Energy (Disadvantages)